 However, because cockroaches are notoriously difficult to eliminate entirely, the services of an expert pest controller are highly recommended.
 A pest control expert can help to identify less obvious hiding places, and to put in place a comprehensive cockroach management plan.Depending on the species of cockroach a baiting system or residual treatment may be required.

 German cockroaches typically grow to 1.3-1.6 centimetres in length, and range in colour from tan through to a very dark brown.
 They have two distinctive dark bands running the length of their head.

 German cockroaches breed extremely quickly, meaning that they can become a problem in a very short amount of time.
-The female of the species lives for up to six months, and lays around 40 eggs at a time.
-With the growth cycle of a German cockroach being only a month, it's possible for a cockroach population to reach up to a hundred thousand within a year.
-This variety of cockroach breeds more prolifically in warm environments, so areas where temperatures of 25 degrees and up are common may suffer from cockroach plagues.
+The female of the species lives for up to six months, and lays one egg at a time.
+Each egg contains forty baby's.
+With the growth cycle of a German cockroach being only a month, it's possible for a roach population to reach up to a one thousand within a year.
+They breed a lot quicker in the summer months because of the warm weather.

 German cockroaches often enter premises along with packaged items or foodstuffs.
 Care should be taken when transporting these items, and in the subsequent storage of these items.
-Because this variety of cockroach needs to be close to a food or water source to survive, fixing potential leaks and practicing good food storage and hygiene is a good first step in cockroach management.
+Because this variety of cock needs to be close to a food or water source to survive, fixing potential leaks and practising good food storage and hygiene is a good first step in cockroach management.

 The Australian cockroach is quite large in appearance, and with its tan body, resembles a slightly smaller version of the American cockroach.
 Visually it can be differentiated from the American cockroach by the yellow streaks near its wings, and by the yellow outline on its head.